Allergy FAQ

 Skin Prick Tests

 Skin tests are itchy but - if done correctly - do not hurt.
 We nearly always perform Skin Prick Testing on the patients arm in order that they can see exactly what is happening to them.
 It is far more scary if the testing is performed on a child's back.
 We prepare the test site by drawing on the arm.
 Depending on the age of the patient, this can result in fun 'works of art' which hopefully resemble the allergen to be tested.
 Younger children, especially boys, sometimes become frustrated when having their arms held still.
-During testing, it is important that the patient is held or seated correctly, this is for everyones comfort and to ensure safe, informative, and extensive testing.
+During testing, it is essential that the patient is held or seated correctly, this is for everyones comfort and to ensure safe, informative, and extensive testing.
 Older children sometimes like to help decide which allergens should be tested, they not infrequently seem to ask for 'dog'.
-Older children sometimes like to 'count down' the tests as they are completed, or alternatively make a sound such as 'pop' as each lancet is applied.
+Older children sometimes like to 'count down' the tests as they are completed or alternatively make a sound such as 'pop' as each lancet is applied.

 Blood IgE Allergy Tests

-Reducing Anxiety associated with Testing
+Reducing Anxiety Associated with Testing

 Safety